SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 This time I don't let her slip away.
 I wrap my hooves around her and pull her into a hug.
 She hugs back as I whisper to her, "I love you."

 "I love you, too!"

 ***

+I do realize that I almost certainly have a crush on Pinkie Pie.
+While I do think she has a crush on me, I need a confirmation.
+And I need it now.
+You know what is *actually* the worst possible thing?
+Yes, that's right dear reader, the fact that Pinkie isn't currently hold me.

+I know exactly how to fix this, though.
+Mere moments later I am in her hooves and we are smiling at each other.
+I blush as I wrap my hooves around her once again.
+She blushes and I get my answer when she kisses back.

+***